nomad-coe/nomad/docs/oasis/install.md

 add up quickly, especially if many CPU cores are available for processing entries in parallel.
 We recommend at least 2GB per core and a minimum of 8GB.
 You also need to consider RAM and CPU for running tools like jupyter, if you opt to use NOMAD NORTH.

+### Sharing data through the logtransfer service and data privacy notice

+The NOMAD software incorporates the so-called `logtransfer` service.
+When enabled the service automatically collects and submits non-personalized data to our central NOMAD instance.
+Currently, this service is in an experimental phase and requires to opt-in to the service.
+However, in an upcoming version of the NOMAD software this will transition to an opt-out mechanism.
+See the instructions in the configuration below on how to enable/disable the `logtransfer` service.

+The collected data consists of logs as well as aggregated statistics, such as the number of users or the number of uploaded datasets.
+In any case this data does not personally identify the users of the NOMAD OASIS and all data is in an aggregated and anonymized form.

+The data is solely used for internal purposes, including but not limited to:

+* Analyzing and monitoring system performance to identify and resolve issues.
+* Improving our NOMAD software based on usage patterns.
+* Generating aggregated and anonymized reports.

+We do not share any data collected through the `logtransfer` service with third parties.

+We may update this data privacy notice from time to time to reflect changes in our data practices.
+We encourage you to review this notice periodically for any updates.

 ### Using the central user management